oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-detect-cancer/ai-vision-detect-cancer.md

 **Important**

-This article provides a basic example of using OCI Vision and other AI services.
+This workshop provides a basic example of using OCI Vision and other AI services.
 This example is for illustration and demonstration purposes only and isn't intended to replace any medical imagery analysis tool or official diagnosis recommendation made by a professional.
 Users need to receive the proper regulated compliance and approvals before using for medical and diagnostic use.

 Estimated Workshop Time: 4 hours